buildo/react-components/src/text-overflow/README.md

 # TextOverflow

-Text view which, if string content is too large, trims it and shows the full content on "hover" with a `Popover` (or custom component if any)
+Text view which, if string content is too large, trims it and shows the full content on "hover".

 ## Props
 |Name|Type|Default|Description|